UPDATED with most recent malware-detection test results. This review was originally published Oct. 10, 2019.

 These web-protection features are part of the paid app, so while you enjoy the same malware protection with the free app, you'll miss out on this aspect.

-Bitdefender Mobile Security has come close, falling short only a couple of times since January 2017 of detecting 100 percent of either "real-time" malware (encountered online) or "widespread" malware collected by AV-TEST in the four weeks before a test.
+Bitdefender Mobile Security has come close, falling short only three times since January 2017 of detecting 100% of "real-time" malware encountered online.
+Like Norton, Bitdefender consistently detects 100% of the "widespread" malware collected by AV-TEST in the four weeks before a test.

-Among the six other Android antivirus apps I reviewed in early 2019, Avast Mobile Security, Kaspersky Mobile Antivirus and McAfee Mobile Security clustered behind Bitdefender with some perfect 100% detection scores, but more frequently scoring in the 99.7-99.9% ranges.
+Among the six other Android antivirus apps I reviewed in 2019, Avast Mobile Security, Kaspersky Mobile Antivirus and McAfee Mobile Security clustered behind Bitdefender with some perfect 100% detection scores, but more frequently scoring in the 99.7-99.9% ranges, especially with regard to real-time malware.

-Google Play Protect, the built-in Android antivirus software that AV-TEST began evaluating in January 2018, performs terribly.
-Some of its detection rates are below 50 percent, while on average, they are between 60 and 70 percent.
+Google Play Protect, the built-in Android antivirus software that AV-TEST began evaluating in September 2018, performs terribly.
+Some of its detection rates are below 50%, while on average they are between 60% and 70%.

-Another lab, AV-Comparatives in Austria, included Norton in its most recent Android antivirus evaluations in January of 2019, in which Norton managed a perfect 100%.
+Another lab, AV-Comparatives in Austria, included Norton in its most recent widespread overview of 250 Android antivirus apps in January of 2019, in which Norton managed a perfect 100%.

 Avast, Bitdefender, Kaspersky and McAfee also all received a 100%.
 Lookout and 360 Security finished slightly behind at 99.6% and 99%, respectively, with Google Play Protect significantly back of the pack at 68.8%.